SysAdminDoc/AppList/README.md

 # AppList

-**Professional Windows Application Inventory Scanner**

-A premium-grade tool for scanning, cataloging, and exporting all installed applications on your Windows system.
+A tool for scanning, cataloging, and exporting all installed applications on your Windows system.
 Perfect for system migrations, documentation, and reinstallation planning.

 ---